antoniafeistel/BigData/README.md

                 csv(path_handling.INPUT_FOLDER_TEST)
                 )
 ```
-With that added configuration for performance analytics the follwoing metrics can be achieved for the scenarios described above:
+With that added configuration for performance analytics, the follwoing metrics can be achieved for the scenarios described above:

  **Producer Performance Metrics (isolated)**
 Szenarien    | Avg Input/ sec | Avg Process / sec